Valiant1011/AnonChat/README.md

 # AnonChat
-Anonymous chat system over a network [ Using RabbitMQ Message Broker ]
+Anonymous chat system over a network

+Right now, client side GUI is under progress.
+You can test it by running User/client.py  (Install requirements.txt first)